leanprover/lean3-mode/README.md

 ```
 See also [MELPA: Getting Started](https://melpa.org/#/getting-started).

-With MELPA configured, you can `M-x package-install` the packages `lean-mode`, `company-lean`, and `helm-lean`.
-The latter two packages give you auto completion and a searchable list of declarations, respectively, and are strongly recommended.
+With MELPA configured, you can `M-x package-install` the packages `lean-mode` and `company-lean`.
+The latter package gives you auto completion and is strongly recommended.
+There is a third package, `helm-lean`, which provides a searchable list of declarations on `C-c C-d` using the Helm interface. `helm-lean` requires Emacs 24.4 or newer.

 For `company-lean`, you should also bind a key to trigger completion, if you have not already done so: